JohnathanBurchill/harness/README.md

 Edit simple_harness.c to point to a TTF font in your ``$HOME/bin`` directory and compile using your favourite C compiler.

-Harness connectors and wiring are documented in text files.
-See ``test_harness.txt`` for an example.
+Harness connectors and wiring are expressed in ASCII text files.

 Uses ``strsep(...)`` from ``<string.h>``; you might have to implement this yourself on some OS's.